Randomness

 When simulating real-world systems (e.g. patients arriving, prescriptions queueing), using fixed values is unrealistic.
 Instead, discrete-event simulations rely on randomness: they generate event times and outcomes by sampling randomly from probability distributions.

 However, computers can’t generate “true” randomness.
-Instead, they use pseudorandom number generators (PRNGs): algorithms which produce a sequence of numbers that apopear random, but are in fact completely determined by an initial starting point called a seed.
+Instead, they use pseudorandom number generators (PRNGs): algorithms which produce a sequence of numbers that appear random, but are in fact completely determined by an initial starting point called a seed.
 If you use the same seed, you’ll get the same random sequence every time - a crucial feature for reproducibility in research and development.

 By default, most software PRNGs initialise the seed based on something that changes rapidly and unpredictably, such as the current system time.
 This ensures a unique sequence with every fresh run.
 But for reproducible experiments, you should manually set the seed yourself, allowing you and others to exactly recreate simulation results.